-The token revocation list cache time is handled by the configuration option revocation\cache\time in the [token] section.
+The revocation cache time handled token list is by the configuration option revocation\cache\time in the [token] section.
 The revocation list is refreshed whenever a token is revoked.
 It typically sees significantly more requests than specific token retrievals or token validation calls.